TheJacksonLaboratory/pyBedGraph/README.md

 ```
 ### Choose a specific statistic to search for:
   - `'mean'`
-  - `'approx_mean'` - an approximate mean that is slightly faster for a 0-1% error
+  - `'approx_mean'` - an approximate mean is faster than exact mean, with < 5% error rate
   - `'max'`
   - `'min'`
   - `'coverage'`